urbantrout/docs/en/templating/global-variables.md

 ## Global Set Variables

-Each of your site’s [global sets](globals.md) get [GlobalSetModel](https://craftcms.com/docs/templating/globalsetmodel) object to represent them.
+Each of your site’s [global sets](../globals.md) will be available to your template as global variables, named after their handle.

+They will be represented as [craft\elements\GlobalSet](https://docs.craftcms.com/api/v3/craft-elements-globalset.html) objects.

 ```twig
 <p>{{ companyInfo.companyName }} was established in {{ companyInfo.yearEstablished }}.</p>